MaelDieudonne/MLOps/README.md

 - Tests are available and integrated into a GitHub workflow.
 - The application is containerized with Docker through another GitHub workflow.
 - Deployment is straightforward on Kubernetes.
+- Deployment is possible (but non-operational regarding credentials) through Argo CD.

 Architecture:
 <pre>